noah-wijnheijmer/thesis/README.md

 - Jupyter
 - Libraries: `numpy`, `scikit-image`, `matplotlib`, `opencv-python`, `cellpose`, `nnunet`, `napari`, `pandas`

-Environment files or setup instructions will be added in future commits.
+Environment files or setup instructions are added alongside the analysis in requirements.txt files in future commits.
 Ensure CUDA support if running nnU-Net on GPU.

+---
+### 🔬 Some Core Notebook elements
+- **`GUI_final.py`**
+The Final GUI implementation.
+This is the core product.
+- **`nnUnet_final.py`**
+Implements learned segmentation through an adapted version of the nnUnet pipline in 3D.

+- **`logboek.md`**
+  Weekly development and research log documenting the iterative process, meetings, and decisions.

+- **`Zelfevaluatieformulier_eindverslag.pdf`**
+  Self-assessment form for evaluating learning outcomes in the context of the graduation project.
+- **`USER_GUIDE.md`**
+  Practical guide for using the colocalization analysis tool.
+Includes setup instructions, input requirements, interface walkthrough, and interpretation tips for output metrics.
 ---
 ## 🧬 Research Use Only Disclaimer